hth313/Calypsi-remote-debug/README.md

 protocol intended to be used with the
 [Calypsi C compiler](https://www.calypsi.cc/).

+## Submodules

+This project uses Git submodules.
+When you clone the project use the `--recursive-submodules` command line option.
+If you forget or have already cloned the project you can pull in submodules using the `git submodule init` and `git submodule update` commands.

 ## Supported boards

 The C256 Foenix U/U+ with a WDC65816 is supported using its serial